Categories

 Special Instructions

-- Multi-panel cartoons or other narrative illustrations that do not contain commentary or criticism of a political event or current event should be submitted to the Comic Art Category.
+- Multi-panel cartoons or other narrative illustrations that do not contain commentary or criticism of a political event or current event should be entered in Comic Art.

-- Illustrations that do not contain commentary or criticism of a political event or current event should be submitted to the Drawing & Illustration Category or Digital Art Category depending on the tools used.
+- Illustrations that do not contain commentary or criticism of a political event or current event should be entered in Drawing & Illustration or Digital Art depending on the tools used.

-- Animations that do not contain commentary or criticism of a political event or current event should be submitted to the Film & Animation Category.
+- Animations that do not contain commentary or criticism of a political event or current event should be entered in Film & Animation.

 Work Type